Lfmpaes/Lfmpaes/README.md

 - 👋 Hi, I’m @Lfmpaes
-- 👀 I’m interested in JavaScript and React.
+- 👀 I’m interested in JavaScript development.
-- 🌱 I’m currently learning JS and React [Native].
+- 🌱 I’m currently learning JS and PostgreSQL.
-- 📫 How to reach me: @Lfmpaes on all socials and Gmail.
+- 📫 How to reach me: @Lfmpaes on all socials and luiz@lfmpaes.com.br

 - Updates soon.